0x2c7/ruby_jard/website/docs/roadmap.md

 The bootstrap version is just a series of ugly prints on stdout.
 It's frustrated as many things can be broken, wrong drawing, text overlapping, etc. This version is to fix those issues, and provide a foundation for more complicated drawing.

-### Version 0.3.0: Complete the workflow
+### [Done] Version 0.3.0: Complete the workflow

 This version focuses on making Jard usable for daily activities of any developer.
 In other words, this version is to become a complete replacement for Byebug (sorry :pray:).

+### Milestone: Dynamic Breakpoints

-- Manage program's STDOUT.
+- Manage dynamic breakpoints
-- Fulfill options for existing commands.
-- Add more commands to control workflow.
+- Conditional breakpoints
+- Standardalone mode: `jard start -- bundle exec ruby abc.rb`
+- Add temporary brakpoints support to existing commands.
+For exampe: `continue 35`, `continue SuperClass#method_a`, etc.
+- `skip` command

+### Milestone: Watch & Trace

+- Watch an expression
+- Pin variable
+- Stop when a variable changes
+- Stop when an exception is raised
-- etc.
+- Trace code execution

-### Version 0.4.0: User satisfaction
+### Milestone: Make the interfaces interactive

 Ruby Jard now serves well for all debugging use case.
 But it becomes floated, hard to use, and maybe just not "click" for the user.
 This version focuses on improve userability, stability, bugs, tweak small details.
 So that, after this version, Ruby Jard is just pleasant to use.

-- Support different screen sizes.
-- Minimal layout configuration.
-- Allow customizations (keyboard shortcut for example).
-- Rebuild variable inspection to optimize for each data type, especially nested complicated structure.
-- Collapsible and expandale variable inspection.
-- Windows, viewport, scrolling, etc.
 - Navigate between panels.
-- Build a buffer system to reduce interaction with STDOUT, and eventually improve drawing latency.

-- Dynamic breakpoints.
-- Watch expressions.
-- Pin variables.
-- Post moterm.
-- Trace variable changes.
+- Collapsible and expandable variable inspection.
+- Scrolling feature
+- Mouse support

+### Milestone: Multi-threaded debugging

+- Thread debugging modes
+- Switch execution to another thread
+- Start/Suspend a thread
+- Defer output from background threads

-### Version 0.5.0: Integration
+### Milestone: Integration

 Accept or not, not everyone uses vim, or even terminal.
 Even in the terminal, I just want to provide minimal layout customizations, as I don't want to rebuild Tmux.
 Therefore, integration with other powerful systems to extend use cases, adapt different work flow and preferences is the focus on this version.
 I'm not sure about the ultimate solution, but at my limited knowledge now, [Debugger Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) looks promising.